snodeplannen/cursor-rules/README.md

    - Commit messages are automatically generated with appropriate type, scope, and description
    - Code is only committed after all tests pass

-7. **Task Completion and Knowledge Preservation**
+7. **AI-Managed Task Completion and Knowledge Preservation**
-   - When implementation is complete and tests pass, mark the task as done: `task done TASK-ID`
+   - When implementation is complete and tests pass, Cursor AI marks the task as done
-   - The system will update task status, mark specs as completed, and extract learnings
+   - The system updates task status, marks specs as completed, and extracts learnings
    - Learnings are preserved in `.cursor/learnings/` with references to relevant files and tasks
    - The task's status is updated in `.cursor/TASKS.md`

 8. **Continuous Development Loop**
-   - For new features: start new conversation → generate specs → create tasks → implement → capture knowledge → automatic commits
+   - For new features: discuss requirements → AI generates specs → AI creates & manages tasks → AI implements → AI captures knowledge → automatic commits
-   - For refinements: discuss changes → update specs → update tasks → implement changes → update knowledge → automatic commits
+   - For refinements: discuss changes → AI updates specs → AI updates tasks → AI implements changes → AI updates knowledge → automatic commits

 This workflow ensures all development is specification-driven, task-organized, properly documented, and automatically committed with appropriate metadata.
 The integrated approach means nothing gets lost - requirements, implementation details, insights, and documentation are all preserved and linked together.
+You simply guide the process through conversation while Cursor AI handles the entire workflow.

 ## Something Missing?